stccenter/CloudClassification/README.md

 2. Place the downloaded "cloud_pc.sav" file inside cloudclassify folder

 #### **V - Run the script**
 Now, we are all set to run the script.
+Run the script using below command.
+This script accepts an argument called flag (-f).
+The default value of the flag is detection.
+1. Run the script with default value "detection"

+            python cloud_combine.py

+2. Run the script with flag "rainy cloud"

+            python cloud_combine.py -f "rainy cloud"

 ### **GPU-based implementation**